gomezc08/CS370-Project-Saturn/README.md

 - [x] gui backend object
 - [x] convert to mp3
 - [x] saving and playing in the edit frame
-- [ ] testing clustering with larger sound files.
+- [x] testing clustering with larger sound files.
 - [ ] Fix deleting playlists
+- [ ] Autodelete songs on startup?

+LIMITATIONS:
+- Files with long titles are incompatible with the db stuff

 **DONE:**